hbierlee/wix-paid-membership/README.md

 ## Features
 - A single subscription package option which can be any amount, for any period (monthly, every 2 days, whatever you'd like)
    - It is also possible to require a one-time activation cost of the subscription
+   - After activating the subscription, the customer will be automatically charged via (SEPA) direct debit or creditcard.
+Please note that this might take a few days.
+During this period, the user already has access to the premium content.
+In this aspect, it's a 'good faith system'.
 - Support for the following payment methods: [https://www.mollie.com/en/payments/](https://www.mollie.com/en/payments/)
    - Note: PayPal is not supported by Mollie for these type of recurring payments
 - A single premium page that is only accessible to subscribers.
 Non-subscribers are redirected to the subscribe page.